 Pigs can cause destruction to the landscape like no other animal on this continent.
 They are highly adaptable to every habitat.
 Sows can have up to three litters averaging six pigs every 14 months and they don’t have many natural predators.
 They’ll eat almost anything and perhaps most unfortunate, they’re terribly smart.
 This is why trying to control wild hogs has become the most difficult task land managers and hunters face.

 Trying to control wild hogs is tough, especially when sows average about three litters per year.

 The range expansion of feral swine is mostly the result of illegal translocation by humans.
 Texas, Florida and other infested states have become popular destinations for people willing to pay money to shoot a few and outfitters have exploited that desire to make an easy buck.
 Many will also escape from preserves, where “game fences” are supposed to keep every big game animal from getting out or in.
 But as they saying goes, any fence that can hold water can hold a pig.

 Effects on Wildlife

-As wild hogs move into new environments, they compete with the local fauna for food.
+As feral hogs move into new environments, they compete with the local fauna for food.
 Deer and turkey will avoid pigs and the areas they frequent, including mast-producing hardwood trees and agricultural areas, even food plots.
 For the most part, the swine is a herd animal.
 Whereas one or two deer may congregate around a persimmon tree, several hogs can wipe the forest floor clean in a matter of hours.